Pierre Risch: Formation

 From 1959 to 1960, he studied at the "École supérieure des Arts Décoratifs" in Strasbourg.

 In 1964 he moved to Montmartre where he met one of his Masters Jean-Louis Viard from which he took evening classes at the city of Paris, street Lepic, from 1965 to 1970.

 The two men will be bond by friendship and respect until the death of Jean-Louis Viard in 2009.

 In 1966, he joined a group of painters in Paris to learn all the traditional art of print : the etching, the aquatint, the dry point, and also the lithography and screen printing.

 He participated from 1968 to 1970 at different exhibitions in Paris at the Autumn Salon, at Salon des Artistes Français at Salon des Indépendants, Société des Artistes Indépendants.

 He won a first prize of young painter in Geneva, Switzerland in 1970.

 Pierre Risch has received the title of Chevalier des Arts et des Lettres.

 Techniques

 Since 1960, Pierre Risch invests himself in technical research and innovation.
-This will be one of his major artistic commitment.

-He falls in love with the techniques of watercolor and pastel so unfairly dismissed at that time and decides to give them back their true worth.
+He practices the techniques of watercolor and pastel.